Higher dimensional distortion of random complexes: Introduction

 \subsection{the $\ell^1$-volumes of Newman and Rabinovich}

 After the first version of this article was written, the author became aware of the work of Newman and Rabinovich in \cite{NR2010}.
-In brief, this work constitutes an extension of the classical informatic considerations of metric embeddings to the realm of {\it finite volume spaces}, which include simplicial complexes as an important example.
+In brief, this work constitutes an extension of the more classical considerations of metric embeddings to the realm of {\it finite volume spaces}, which include simplicial complexes with complete lower skeleta as an important example.
 In their article, Newman and Rabinovich prove:

 \begin{thm*}[Newman and Rabinovich, \cite{NR2010}] For every large $n$, there exists a two dimensional complex, $X$, with $n$ vertices and a complete $1$-skeleton so that every affine embedding $\phi: X \to \mathcal{H}$ from $X$ to a Hilbert space has, \end{thm*}